humaffectneurolab/affective-pcc-temporal-sync/README.md

 The same anonymous ID should be reused whenever the same random-effect unit recurs.
 The public code validates that every Stage-1 dyad is covered by the local design table but does not distribute the values in that table.

 ## Expected data structures

-Only the structural requirements are documented here.
-Study-specific sample composition is intentionally omitted.

 ### Sliding-window ISC / group-median analysis